seabaylea/FoodTrackerBackend-Workshop/README.md

 ?
 Default? (y/N) n
 ?
 Enter the property name:
 ```
+When you get to the final `Enter the property name:`, just tap Enter and your new model will be generated.

 4. Open and run the server project in Xcode
     1. Open the project in Xcode:
 `open FoodTrackerServer.xcodeproj`